Bobidium/GroupTheory/4. Group Actions/Orbits and the Orbit-Stabilizer Theorem.md

 ### Orbit and the Orbit-Stabilizer Theorem

 In this section, we introduce another important property of group actions -- the *orbit* of a group action.
-By studying the orbits of a group action, we are able to obtain information about the group itself (As we will see in [[Sylow's Theorem]]).
+By studying the orbits of a group action, we are able to obtain information about the group itself (As we will see in [[Sylow's Theorem]] and the the last section).
 It can be said that the orbits of a group action assigns value to the study of actions.

 The orbit has many commonalities with [[Lagrange's Theorem and Products of Groups|cosets]], the most important of which is that they both originate from an **equivalence relation**: